Soul City, North Carolina: Establishment and planning

+McKissick was keen to develop a community with a healthy social atmosphere and cohesive culture.
+To that end, he created the Soul City Foundation, a non-profit organization led by Eva Clayton, to develop social life in the community.
+McKissick reach an agreement with Warren County officials to work to find funding for the construction of a school which the county could operate for local children until its student body was of sufficient size to be self-sustaining at which point its control would be relinquished to the community.
+After studying different models for public governance, McKissick decided to petition the Warren County Board of Commissions and the North Carolina Board of Health to create a Soul City Sanitary District, which would collect taxes and fund the provision of water, sewer, waste collection, and firefighting services.

+Development

+In late 1969, McKissick purchased four residential trailers and one office trailer and moved them to the Circle P. Ranch.
+Over the following weeks the trailers were occupied by McKissick's staff and their families.
+Over the following months the staff focused on cleaning out a barn for use as an office and the Green Duke House for use as a community center.
+McKissick remained in New York but visited every few weeks with his wife and sometimes some of his children.
+He and his wife moved to the community in mid-1971.

+McKissick collaborated with the municipal governments of Oxford and Henderson in securing federal funding for a regional water system.
+The Kerr Lake Regional Water Treatment Plant was completed in 1974.

 Goals and plans

-After the 1968 Civil Rights bill was passed, many civil rights activists focused on the economic development in black communities so African Americans could take advantage of the resources they had recently won.
-As Martin Luther King Jr. noted shortly before his death: "it was useless for any black person to be allowed to eat in a restaurant if he or she could not afford to settle the check."
-McKissick created McKissick Enterprises to invest in black businesses focusing on the development of black economic power.
-According to McKissick, "Soul City was an idea before the movement.
-Soul City actually started after World War II, in my mind.
-And it was first talked about when we saw the use of the Marshall Plan, and all like that.
-See, I've always been in real estate and I've always been a businessman."

-Soul City was intended to be a new town built from the ground up and open to all races, but placed emphasis on providing opportunities for minorities and the poor.
+Soul City was intended to be a new town built from the ground up and open to all races, while placing an emphasis on providing opportunities for minorities and the poor.
 It was also designed to be a means of reversing out-migration of minorities and the poor to urban areas; the opportunities Soul City provided, such as jobs, education, housing, training, and other social services would help lessen the migration.

 The city was planned to contain three villages housing 18,000 people by 1989.
 Soul City was projected to have 24,000 jobs and 44,000 inhabitants by 2004.
 It was intended to include industry and retail development for jobs, as well as residential housing and services.
 The plan was for residents to work, get schooling, shop, receive health care, and worship in town.
 Soul City was the first new town to be organized by African-American businesses.
 McKissick envisioned Soul City as a community where all races could live in harmony.